evaheemskerk/automatically_cut_z_stack/README.md

 Enter the corresponding slice indices where cuts should be applied.
 These slices will be included in the final processed Z-stack.
 The process will repeat for all images that required manual intervention, significantly speeding up the workflow.

-# Usage of cutting_by_eye.py
+# Usage of manual_cutting.py
+If you want to continue manual cutting at a later time, this is possible because images that were not automatically cut are saved in {file_path_saved}/not_cut_yet.

 ## Installation
 Before using the python algorithm, ensure you have the following libraries installed in your local environment: imageio, tifffile.
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install these.
+If not; use the package manager [pip](https://pip.pypa.io/en/stable/) to install these.

 ```bash
 pip install imageio tifffile
 ```

 ## inputs
-If you want to continue manual cutting at a later time, this is possible because images that were not automatically cut are saved in {file_path_saved}/not_cut_yet.
-To proceed, update the following inputs at the bottom of the Cutting_by_eye.py script:
+To proceed, update the following inputs at the bottom of the manual_cutting.py script:

 * file_path: Path to the folder containing images that still need to be cut manually.
 (This corresponds to {file_path_saved}/not_cut_yet from the automatically_cut_z_stack.py script.)
 * file_path_save: Path to the folder where the manually cut images should be saved.
 (This should match {file_path_saved} from automatically_cut_z_stack.py.)